HackNC/fall2016/jade/markdown/resources.md

 # Resources
 Need to get started on your project?
 Want to learn more about our workshops?
-Well,is is the place to be!
+Well, this is the place to be!

 ---